rudi-c/rudi-c.github.io/_posts/2022-11-26-studying-go-in-korea.md

 Other than that, some notable moments involving recognizable names:

 - I got to play against [Choi Cheolhan](https://en.wikipedia.org/wiki/Choi_Cheol-han), who was the former #2 in Korea during the time of Lee Sedol.
 From my understanding, he was just being a dad that day and bringing his kid outside.
-But his son, also the strongest 5-year old in Korea, was actually about my level, so the teachers had us play against each other.
+But his son was the strongest 5-year old in Korea, and was actually about my level, so the teachers had us play against each other.
 I won, but I will almost certainly get crushed if I play him again in a few months.
 I guess that earned me a free a teaching game against Choi Cheolhan, which was quite lucky!
 Normally, it’s hard to get a game against the more famous players (or at least, it’s quite expensive).
-- At KPMC, there was a pair-go side tournament that anyone could play in (including the pros).
+- At KPMC, there was a pair-go side tournament that anyone could play in (including the pros, referees, etc).
 I played with [Yoonyoung Kim](https://www.twitch.tv/kimyoonyoung), one of the few english-speaking baduk content producers, against Javier from Finland and Kenyi from Peru.
 - Robert van Zeijst, the Dutch representative and author of many Go books hung out with us at BIBA after the tournament.
 - Being around the KBA a lot, we saw notable people just pass by, like Lee Changho (former #1, ~1990-2005), Choi Jeong (current female #1), Byun Sangil (current #2).
 We didn’t see Shin Jinseo, but I did get a face mask and a cup with his face on it.
 - Lunch with Haewon Han and [Eunkyo Do](https://www.youtube.com/@mibellamiga) and learned more about their backgrounds as baduk pros.